rgdalessandro/smartId/README.md

-AFFINITY v1.0.0
+AFFINITY v0.1.0

-Affinity is an open source, decentralized standard for the exchange and validation of information, attestations and reputation in an otherwise anonymous peer-to-peer network.
+Affinity is an open source, decentralized standard for the exchange and validation of identifying information, attestations and reputation for participants in an otherwise anonymous peer-to-peer network and for the general human population.

 The current standard allows for storing three (3) categories of information:

-1) Public Information(publicUserData)
+1) Public Information (publicUserData)

 Example: